Principles of Economics (Economics 5) or Principles of Economics with

 See the Bulletin for details.

-Beginning with the class of 2019, all majors are required to take at least one upper
+All majors are required to take at least one upper

 level seminar class.
 Upper level seminars are courses that focus on a specialized topic